 One of the must-see spots to visit in Vagamon is Marmala Waterfall.
 It lies along the Erattupetta route.
 It features a 131′ waterfall found amidst thick greenery.
 It was an unknown place and became one of the most visited tourist destinations.
 Thangalpara is recognized as a place for the pilgrim.
 It is also one of the most stunning Vagamon places to visit.
 Thangalpara refers to a giant rock at the edge of a cliff.
 It was the resting place of the Hasrath Sheikh Fariduddin Baba, a revered Sufi Saint.

 Ulipooni Wildlife Sanctuary is a perfect getaway from busy urban life.
 It is an ideal picnic spot due to its location in the city centre.
 The sanctuary is home to many animals like elephants and tigers.
 You can also get on a boat and enjoy a memorable day out.
 It is indeed one of the most pleasing tourist sites in Vagamon.
-Although Pine Hill is not popular, it is still one of the best spots to visit.
-It doesn’t feature many things, still, a walk in this breathtaking place is enough to enjoy peace of mind.
+Although Pine Hill is not famous, it is still one of the best spots to visit.
+It doesn’t feature many things, but still, a walk in this breathtaking place is enough to enjoy peace of mind.

 Whitehaven Beach, Australia

-The stunning Hill Inlet lies at the northern end of Whitehaven Beach where the tide shifts the sand and water causing a beautiful fusion of colours.
+The stunning Hill Inlet lies at the northern end of Whitehaven Beach, where the tide shifts the sand and water, causing a beautiful fusion of colours.
 The scenery at Tongue Point is the best spot to view the whirling sands of Hill Inlet.
 You can explore the beach in many ways.
 There are ferries, yachts, and power boats available for day trips.
 You can also enjoy luxury cruising yachts that leave from Airlie Beach.

 Kapiti Island, New Zealand